analyticalworkflows/TeachingMaterials/admin/README.md

 - Felt like a lot of time talking (e.g., took until 11:10 to talk about readability), so consider creating exercises instead.
 - Student request for resources regarding unit-testing.

+####  Typesetting with LaTex
+- Most people used OverLeaf, so be sure to place all needed files on OverLeaf.

 ***
 ***